Lake Champlain: Siege of Quebec: 1775–1776

 The Continental Army realized the strategic advantage of controlling Lake Champlain, as it leads directly to the heart of Quebec.
 Immediately after taking Forts Ticonderoga and Crown Point, the Americans began planning an attack on British Canada.
 The American siege of Quebec was a two-pronged assault and occurred throughout the winter of 1775–1776.
 Brigadier General Richard Montgomery led the first assault up the Champlain Valley into Canada, while Benedict Arnold led a second army to Quebec via the Maine wilderness.

 Despite the strategic advantage of controlling a direct route to Quebec by way of the Champlain Valley, the American siege of British Canada during the winter of 1775 failed.
 The Continental Army mistakenly assumed that it would receive support from the Canadians upon their arrival at Quebec.
 This was not the case, and the rebel army struggled to take Quebec with diminishing supplies, support, and harsh northern winter weather.

 The Continental Army was forced to camp outside Quebec's walls for the winter, with reinforcements from New York, Pennsylvania, Massachusetts, New Hampshire and Connecticut allowing the soldiers to maintain their siege of the city.
+However, smallpox descended on both the sieging forces and their reinforcements and savaged the American force.
 The reinforcements traveled hundreds of miles up the frozen Lake Champlain and St. Lawrence River, but were too late and too few to influence a successful siege of Quebec.
 In May 1776, with the arrival of a British convoy carrying 10,000 British and Hessian troops to Canada, the Continental forces retreated back down the Champlain Valley to reevaluate their strategy.

 "I know of no better method than to secure the important posts of Ticonderoga and Crown Point, and by building a number of armed vessels to command the lakes, otherwise the forces now in Canada will be brought down upon us as quick as possible, having nothing to oppose them...They will doubtless try to construct some armed vessels and then endeavor to penetrate the country toward New York."
 (Brigadier General John Sullivan to George Washington, June 24, 1776).

 Both British and American forces spent the summer of 1776 building their naval fleets, at opposite ends of Lake Champlain.
 By the October 1776, the Continental Army had 16 operating naval vessels on Lake Champlain: a great increase to the four small ships they had at the beginning of the summer.
 General Benedict Arnold commanded the American naval fleet on Lake Champlain, which was composed of volunteers and soldiers drafted from the Northern Army.
 With great contrast to the Continental navy, experienced Royal Navy officers, British seamen and Hessian artillerymen manned the British fleet on Lake Champlain.
 By the end of the summer of 1776, the opposing armies were prepared to battle over the strategic advantage of controlling Lake Champlain.